Guardiola confirms Sane will leave Man City after rejecting contract offer | Goal.com

 Sane will leave for the Allianz Arena this summer if the two clubs can agree a fee, although City maintain he will not be allowed to leave on the cheap.

-"Leroy has said he doesn't want to extend the contract," Guardiola said ahead of Monday's night clash with Burnley.
+"Leroy has said he doesn't want to extend the contract," Guardiola said ahead of Monday night's clash with Burnley.

-"It means he's going to leave.
-It's going to happen this summer or at the end of his contract.
-"We have offered him two or three times and he rejected so he's going to play for another club.
+"It means he wants to leave.
+It's going to happen this summer or at the end of his contract. the club have offered him two or three times and he rejected so he's going to play for another club.

-"Leroy rejected to extend and everybody knows that.
-If at the end of this season we agree between the two clubs he will leave."
+"Leroy rejected to extend the contact and everybody knows that.
+If at the end of this season we agree between the two clubs he is going to leave, if not he is going to stay another year."

+Sane was at the centre of a transfer saga between the clubs last summer that was expected to rumble on until deadline day, only for the winger to suffer a serious knee injury in the Community Shield in August.

+Bayern decided against a move in January, with Sane still recovering from the setback that has seen him miss the whole season so far, though he was edging closer to an on-field return when the Premier League was shut down by the Covid-19 outbreak.